Traumatic events: how children and teenagers might react

 Talking and listening

-Your child will probably have questions too.
-These questions let you check whether your child understands what’s going on.
-They also give you clues about how your child is feeling and a chance to reassure your child.
+You can use these conversations as a chance to reassure your child.
 For example, ‘Yes, the school is still open.
 You can go to school and see your friends.
 All your friends are OK’.

 Handling reminders of the traumatic event

 It can also help to talk with older children and teenagers about how reminders of the event or its anniversary might make them feel and how they can cope.
 For example, ‘Last Christmas was a tough time for our family.
 How are you feeling this year?
-What can we do to make sure it’s really fun?’
+What can we do to make sure it’s fun?’

-Toddlers and preschoolers: helping them recover after traumatic events
+Toddlers and preschoolers: recovery after traumatic events